Tool: create_cluster

 Input Schema

-Request for CreateCluster.
+Request message for CreateCluster.

 CreateClusterRequest